Zzh-tju/CIoU/README.md

 ## Getting Started

 ### 1) New released!
 CIoU into YOLACT (See [YOLACT](https://github.com/Zzh-tju/CIoU#YOLACT))
+Please take a look at `compute_iou` function of [layers/modules/multibox_loss.py](layers/modules/multibox_loss.py) for our CIoU loss implementation in PyTorch.

 ### 2) DIoU and CIoU losses into Detection Algorithms
 DIoU and CIoU losses are incorporated into state-of-the-art detection algorithms, including YOLO v3, SSD and Faster R-CNN.